comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 Select Additional Languages
 ---------------------------
-You may want your GlobaLeaks installation served on more than one language, other the one selected as primary during First Configuration (todo: insert cross refetence).
+You may want your GlobaLeaks installation served on more than one language, other the one selected as primary during First Configuration (todo: insert cross reference).